an3ll/jenkins-pipeline-introduction-lab/README.md

 Reference the Jenkinsfile in this project and save.

-Try to reference boot type of Jenkinsfiles (declarative, script)

 Run the Job!

+Try to reference both types of Jenkinsfiles (declarative, script) and compare the pipe build pipeline.

 ### If time over, try to Create your own pipeline project
 Create your own pipeline with additional steps and try to run it in jenkins.